Conditions and obligations relating to the purchase and sale of real estate

 Purchase agreement for real estate between businesses and consumers

 If a business as well as a consumer are involved in the purchase agreement for real estate, the notary must take steps to ensure that the legal declarations of the consumer are issued before the notary in person or by a trusted person.
 In addition, the notary must takes steps to ensure that the consumer is given adequate time and opportunity to examine the matter to be notarised.
-This is generally done by making the text of the legal transaction available to the consumer two weeks prior to the authentication (
+This is generally done by making the text of the legal transaction available to the consumer two weeks prior to the authentication (Section 17(2a) sentence 2, number 1 and 2 BeurkG).
+The legal deadline should allow sufficient time for the parties:

 - to study the draft agreement in detail